0n1n/awesome-book-collection/README.md

 - JDK (v.
 11 recommended)
 - Maven 3.6

-Following command installs and runs the app when it run from terminal window in the app root directory:
+Following command installs and runs the app.
+Run the command on terminal window in the app root directory:

 `./mvnw spring-boot:run`